SAMS-UK/eDNA2IQI/README.md

 library(eDNA2IQI)
 ```

-Create a value for the filepath of the input directory, ///remember the forward slash at the end!///
+Create a value for the filepath of the input directory

 ``` r
 folder <- “C:/Users/AdW/IQI_generation/FinFishFarmA/input/”